ethanwicker/ethanwicker.github.io/_posts/2021-02-07-linear-discriminant-analysis-002.md

    weighted avg       0.67      0.65      0.59       714
 ```

-Notice that our manually calculated values of precision, recall, and the $F_1-score$ align with the `Survived` row above.
+Notice that our manually calculated values of precision, recall, and the $F_1$ score align with the `Survived` row above.
 For completeness, *support* simply refers to the number of observations that did not survive (424) or that did survive (290) in our training data.

 ### ROC Curves